adobe/zdw/README.md

 ZDW is designed to complement standard text or binary compression algorithms layered on top.

-As ZDW is best suited for highly efficient compression of long-term archival data, the current recommended compression to apply on top of the ZDW file format is XZ (LZMA).
+As ZDW is best suited for highly efficient compression of long-term archival data, the current recommended compression to apply on top of the ZDW file format is ZSTD.
-XZ incurs a one-time compute-intensive compression cost, then has a reasonable compute cost for uncompressing one or more times.
+ZSTD incurs a one-time compute-intensive compression cost, then requires a low compute cost for uncompressing one or more times.
-Applying XZ compression is enabled by supplying the '-J' option to the compressor.
+Applying ZSTD compression is enabled by supplying the '-z' option to the compressor.
-Additional compressor command line options, such as invoking parallel XZ compression on large datasets, can be applied via an additional '--zargs' command line option to the compressor, e.g., "--zargs='-7 --threads=2'".
+Additional compressor command line options, such as invoking parallel ZSTD compression on large datasets, can be applied via an additional '--zargs' command line option to the compressor, e.g., "-z --zargs='-17 -T0'" for parallel ZSTD with -17 compression, or "-J --zargs='-7 --threads=2'" for parallel XZ compression at the -7 level.

-Less efficient formats like GZ (gzip) may alternatively be used, with a positive trade-off of reducing compression compute time and requiring about half the CPU cycles for uncompression compared to XZ, while incurring an anticipated reduction in compression efficiency of 25%.
+Less efficient formats like XZ (lzma) or GZ (gzip) may alternatively be used.
+XZ may make files with certain data patterns smaller, while requiring more compute time for compression and uncompression.
+GZ may reduce compression compute time but will likely produce larger files relative to XZ or ZSTD.

-Expected compression efficiency is substantially higher than alternative formats like [ORC](https://orc.apache.org/specification/ORCv1/) and [Parquet](https://parquet.apache.org/documentation/latest/).
+Expected compression efficiency is substantially higher than alternative formats for well-structured data like [ORC](https://orc.apache.org/specification/ORCv1/) and [Parquet](https://parquet.apache.org/documentation/latest/).

 Sample benchmark data, to illustrate expected efficiency compressing files with varying schema widths and properties, can be found in the [test-files](test-files) directory.